humdrum-tools/humdrum-documentation/guide/ch17/index.md

-*What is the most frequently used dynamic marking in Beethoven,* *and how does Beethoven\'s practice compare with that of Brahms?*
+*What is the most frequently used dynamic marking in Beethoven,* *and how does Beethoven's practice compare with that of Brahms?*

 ```bash
 extract -i '**dynam' beeth* | rid -GLId | sort | uniq -c \